Robert Pappalardo

 Biography

-Robert Pappalardo is a Senior Research Scientist in the Planetary Science Section, Science Division.
+Robert Pappalardo is a Project Scientist, JPL Fellow, and Senior Research Scientist in the Planetary Science Section, Science Division.

 In 1986 he received his B.A. in Geological Sciences from Cornell University, and in 1994 he obtained his Ph.D. in Geology from Arizona State University.
 As an affiliate member of the Galileo Imaging Team while a researcher at Brown University, he worked to plan many of the Galileo observations of Jupiter's icy Galilean satellites.
-From 2001-2006, he was an Assistant Professor of Planetary Sciences in the Astrophysical and Planetary Sciences Department of the University of Colorado at Boulder, and he continues to mentor graduate student researchers.
-Along the way, he has worked with various science museums and organizations to bring the excitement of astronomy and planetary exploration to the public.
+From 2001-2006, he was an Assistant Professor of Planetary Sciences in the Astrophysical and Planetary Sciences Department of the University of Colorado at Boulder, and he continues to mentor graduate student and postdoctoral researchers.
+Science communications being a priority, he has worked with a variety of organizations to bring the excitement of planetary exploration to the public.

 Education